kiselgra/c-mera/README.md

 You can extend the indentation and keyword information by having an additional file called `cm.indent` along your source files, see the provided `cm.indent` for the layout.

+### Publications<a name="papers">
+- C-Mera was introduced as "cgen" at ELS'14: [*Defmacro for C: Lightweight, Ad Hoc Code Generation*](http://lgdv.cs.fau.de/publications/publication/Pub.2014.tech.IMMD.IMMD9.defmac/)
+- We showed how advanced programming paradigms can be implemented on top of it (in this case, Feature Oriented Programming) at GPCE'15: [*Lightweight, Generative Variant Exploration for High-Performance Graphics Applications*](http://dl.acm.org/citation.cfm?id=2814220)
+- At ELS'16 we showcased its proformance for implementing comptetitive DSLs: [*A High-Performance Image Processing DSL for Heterogeneous Architectures*](http://dl.acm.org/citation.cfm?id=3005734)
+- as well as for exploring implementation variants: [*A Case Study in Implementation-Space Exploration*](http://dl.acm.org/citation.cfm?id=3005739)

 ### Examples<a name="Examples">
-In the following we show a few examples of how to use cgen.
+In the following we show a few examples of how to use C-Mera.
 Note that we give also give it thorough treatment in [our ELS paper](http://lgdv.cs.fau.de/publications/publication/Pub.2014.tech.IMMD.IMMD9.defmac/).

 #### Implementation of `strcmp(3)`